CurioTeam/dss/README.md

 ## Price Feeds

-Price feeds are a crucial part of the Csc system.
+Price feeds are a crucial part of the CSC system.
 The code here assumes that there are working price feeds and that their values are being pushed to the contracts.

-Specifically, the price that is required is the highest acceptable quantity of CDP Csc debt per unit of collateral.
+Specifically, the price that is required is the highest acceptable quantity of CDP CSC debt per unit of collateral.

 ## Liquidation and Auctions

-An important difference between SCD and MCD is the switch from fixed price sell offs to auctions as the means of liquidating collateral.
+Curio Stablecoin System uses Multi Collateral mechanics.
+An important difference between Single Collateral system and Multi Collateral system is the switch from fixed price sell offs to auctions as the means of liquidating collateral.

 The auctions implemented here are simple and expect liquidations to